The Song of Songs is a collection of ancient Israelite love poems that celebrates the beauty and power of God's gift of love and sexual desire.

 Sexual Desire is a Gift

-God created sexual desire as a gift for humans to enjoy before sin had corrupted it, and the two lovers use its correct application.
+God created sexual desire as a gift for humans to enjoy before it was corrupted by sin.
+The two lovers use its correct application.

 Though both lovers are immensely captivated by each other, the woman methodically reminds the readers to wait for this special passion at the right time.